+6. Creating Gift Guides

 Most people focus on creating gift guides during the holiday season, but creating them months prior to it allows your content a chance to begin ranking in search engines.
 If you sell lingerie, you might create gift guides for anniversaries, weddings, bridal showers, bachelorette parties, Valentine’s Day and more.
 If you sell men’s apparel you might create gift guides for holidays like Black Friday, Christmas, Father’s Day and more.
 You could also create gift guides for specific audiences like gift guides for him, her, [niche] lovers, or other relevant audiences.
-This helps monetize your blog content by recommending products within your store.
+This helps make money blogging by recommending products within your store.
 You can add a buy button for each product on your blog posts.

 How To Sell A Product